viviancross/Cathode/README.md

 Cathode doesn't decode video itself.
-It runs **mpv** as a separate process and talks to it over mpv's JSON IPC (a socket on Linux/macOS, a named pipe on Windows). mpv plays the video and audio; Cathode draws the whole interface in Python with Pillow and composites it over the video using mpv's `overlay-add`.
-Because mpv runs as its own process, Cathode works with the Flatpak mpv on the Deck without any special build.
+It runs **mpv** as a separate process and talks to it over mpv's JSON IPC (a socket on Linux/macOS, a named pipe on Windows). mpv handles video and audio.
+Cathode draws the interface in Python with Pillow and paints it over the video with mpv's `overlay-add`.
+Running mpv as its own process is also why the Flatpak mpv works on the Deck with no special build.

 ## Features